 All gases that can be breathed, with the exception on helium and possibly neon, have a narcotic effect, although the exact reason for this phenomenon is not clearly understood.

 What we do know is that as the depth increases, mental impairment becomes a hazard.

 PO2= 1 × 1.6 bar = 1.6 bar/ata

 * note - perfect for off-gassing

 Technical divers breathe pure oxygen on decompression stops of 6mt and 3mt.
-It’s not necessarily the presence of oxygen, but the total absence of any inert gases, that speeds up off gassing.
+It’s not necessarily the presence of oxygen, but the total absence of any inert gases, which speeds up off gassing.
 This allows nitrogen to diffuse out of the body more rapidly.
 Also, any inert gas bubbles in the circulatory system will most likely shrink or disappear before becoming a problem.